 It seems to be up there with Vegemite as a local curiosity.
-Bloggers from elsewhere express incredulity at Australians’ taste for musk Life Savers, musk sticks or any confectionery flavoured with a substance that used to be derived from the nether portions of a deer (in fact, the word musk originated from Sanskrit muská meaning ‘testicle’).
+Candy lovers from elsewhere express incredulity at Australians’ taste for musk Life Savers, musk sticks or any confectionery flavoured with a substance that used to be derived from the nether portions of a deer (in fact, the word musk originated from Sanskrit muská meaning ‘testicle’).
 Today, fortunately, synthetic and plant-based musks are generally used.

 In 17th century Britain, musk lozenges, made with orris powder, rose-water, sugar, ambergris and a natural plant gum called tragacanth, were known as Kissing Comfits or Rising Comfits – clearly references to their breath-sweetening properties.
 Kissing Comfits were mentioned by Shakespeare in The Merry Wives of Windsor, when Falstaff declaims:

 Let the sky rain potatoes; let it thunder to the tune of “Green Sleeves”, hail kissing comfits and snow eryngoes.’
 (Eryngoes were the candied roots of the sea holly, thought to have aphrodisiac qualities.)

 Musk lozenges were also thought to help with sore throats, thanks to the gum used to make them.
 The British confectionery manufacturer Terry’s, founded in 1767, continued to produce them through to the 1920s.
 The original lozenges clearly contained natural musk and Terry’s didn’t hesitate to remind people of its origin on their packaging.
 It was later replaced with the artificial substitute.
 American newspaper advertisements in the 1860s offer musk lozenges alongside English Mint, Wintergreen and Sassafras varieties and references to them can be found through to the early 1900s.